 “Please tell me there is a good reason, Greg, or else I might have to reconsider being your friend” comes the dramatic response from Philip.
 He makes it sound like a scandal.
 Almost like I’ve kicked his puppy.

 With a shake of my head and a wistful smile on my lips I explain.

 “You guys remember that summer we stole some beer and went to that bonfire at the beach and it started to pour really hard?
 We were sixteen or something” At their nods I continue “Everyone ran like hell for cover.
 Except for Lisa.
-She just sat there sipping her beer like nothing.
+She just sat there sipping her beer like nothing had changed.
 It was like she didn’t realize it was raining.
 Not really knowing what to do I kind of froze right there.
 I don’t know how long we just sat there in the rain together, but when my clothes started sticking to my body I was ready to call it quits and run for shelter too.
 As I was about to rise from my seat in the sand she thrust her beer at me and asked if I wanted to share it with her.
 So we stayed and finished the beer” I trail of, replaying the scene in my head.

 A short silence follows my explanation before John breaks it.